Varshu-sri/PCB-design-Channel-seperator/README.md

 The schematic was developed in Altium Designer and includes:

-Power input stage
+Power input stage,
-Fuse protection
+Fuse protection,
-Linear regulator circuit
+Linear regulator circuit,
-Quad AND gate interface
+Quad AND gate interface,
-Input connectors
+Input connectors,
-Output connectors
+Output connectors,
 PCB Layout

 The PCB layout was created with attention to:

 Component placement

 Signal routing

 Manufacturability

 Through-hole assembly

 Ease of debugging and testing

 Assembly

 After fabrication, the board was manually assembled using through-hole components.